OctopusDeploy/blog/blog/2021-10/importing-deploying-your-first-octopus-project/index.md

 You can deploy the application after you've imported a project, set up the Azure account, set up the deployment target, and uploaded the package.

-- Go to **Projects > HTML > Create release** and step through to deploy the web application to Azure from the Azure production environment.
+- Go to **Projects > HTML > CREATE RELEASE** and step through to deploy the web application to Azure from the Azure production environment.

 ![Deploy Success](deploy-success.png "Deploy Success")